catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 ### Drilling down for details

-The second layer of information is shown when clicking on a row of the presentation table inside the expandable area.
-Users interested in specifics of one or multiple answers can find them with one click, without leaving their spot in the presentation table.
+If the user is interested in the specifics of one or multiple answers, they can click on the row of the presentation table to expand the content area and reveal the second layer of information.

-The current view jumps to a question block inside a long list, which is rendered in this way:
+In the current implementation the viewport jumps to a question block inside a long list, which is rendered in this way:

 ![](./img/detailed-results_old-multiple-answers-rendering.jpg)